abacobob/staticReactSite/README.md

 ##Introduction

-This site is intented to demonstrate the authors competence with React and associated technlogies for front- and back-end development to employers and private clients.
+This site demonstrates the authors' competence with React and associated technlogies for front- and back-end web development.

-##project overview
+##Project overview

-This site was created via NPX create-react-app and deployed on Heroku.
+This site was created using NPX create-react-app and deployed on Heroku.
 The project takes the form of a restaurant site with an interactive menu, such that customers could order their food from the menu without handling a physical document, in line with local COVID-19 advice.

 When submitted, the food order would be sent to an express server whereupon it could be read by the kitchen, or sent on to a order management system.